 Recently, the Alliance launched the Artisan Innovation Workshop, a tool that brings together stakeholders to address barriers artisans face in the process to source, create and bring products to market.
 By bringing together stakeholders from across the value chain, this model creates the kind of collaboration and creativity that we need to find tangible and sustainable solutions for local artisan businesses.

 The Alliance will also drive change on a broader level.
 Since most artisan activity takes place in the informal economy, data on the nature and productivity of this sector is limited.
 Alliance workshops will help us to collect data, identify gaps and trends, and develop an informed response to address the critical needs of those working in the field.

 Asian University for Women

-With S/GWI support, the Asian University for Women is aiming to produce the next generation of women leaders for Asia and the Middle East by providing a liberal arts, sciences, and sports education to women of great potential who would otherwise have few opportunities, accomplished by providing scholarships for young female students from conflict zones across specific countries in those regions to attend AUW’s four-year undergraduate program.
+With S/GWI support, the Asian University for Women is aiming to produce the next generation of women leaders for Asia and the Middle East by providing a liberal arts, sciences, and sports education to women of great potential who would otherwise have few opportunities.
+Our programming provides scholarships for young female students from conflict zones across specific countries in those regions to attend AUW’s four-year undergraduate program.

 Voices Against Violence Consortium: The Gender Based Violence Initiative (VAV)

-The Gender Based Violence Initiative (VAV) is an S/GWI and DRL Public-Private Partnership, led by the Avon Foundation.
+The Voices Against Violence (VAV) Consortium is an S/GWI and DRL Public-Private Partnership, led in cooperation with the Avon Foundation.
 The VAV provides emergency assistance, including medical, livelihood, and legal services, to survivors of the worst forms of GBV.
 Through the Avon Foundation, the VAV provides justice trainings to provide further protection to victims.
 The VAV provides a new approach to combating gender-based violence, especially in areas of conflict, including engaging men and boys as partners.
-The VAV was launched by Deputy Secretary of State Sullivan in December 2017.
+VAV was launched in December 2017.